sobinesh/Gitty/README.md

 # Gitty

-this repository is solely made for learning git
+this repository is solely made for learning git.